 4. Effortless mastery

 Address the issue(s) you uncovered in Step 3, one at a time.
-Effortless mastery, according to Warner, is doing these four things at the same time: dancing effortlessly, dancing perfectly, dancing in time, and dancing the entire example.
+Effortless mastery, according to Warner, is doing these four things at the same time.
+Dance effortlessly, dance perfectly, dance in time, and dance the entire example.
 In your practice, aim to do three of the four, typically dancing effortlessly, perfectly, and in time (not the entire example).
-That might mean practicing a few seconds of a dance at a time over and over again until each bit is mastered, building up to the entire piece.
-This practice should be done in ‘the space’, slowly and deliberately, in no hurry to move on until each issue is overcome one at a time.
+That might mean practising a few seconds of a dance at a time over and over again until each bit is mastered.
+Build up to the entire piece.
+This practice should be done in ‘the space’.
+Practice slowly and deliberately, in no hurry to move on until each issue is overcome one at a time.

 Next time you dance, try out this method.
 Try to find ‘the space’, where you can detach and observe your body while you move to music.
-When you’ve found it, start a targeted practice where you notice what’s not working with your dance, without judging.
-Keep yourself in ‘the space’, and practice that bit that doesn’t work until you can dance it effortlessly, perfectly, and in time.
+When you’ve found it, start a targeted practice.
+Notice what’s not working with your dance, without judging.
+Keep yourself in ‘the space’.
+Practice that bit that doesn’t work until you can dance it effortlessly, perfectly, and in time.
 If you lose ‘the space’, stop, take time to find it, and start again.
 Keep doing this until you can dance the whole piece effortlessly, perfectly, and in time.
 This takes time, so don’t be disappointed if progress feels achingly slow.
 Over time your dancing will blossom from a tiny seed to a beautiful flower.

 Werner, Kenny.
 1996.
 Effortless Mastery.
 New Albany, IN, USA: Jamey Aebersold Jazz.